 Only accredited U.S. institutions of higher education (universities) with doctoral degree- granting programs are eligible to apply.
 DoD institutions are not eligible to apply.

 Faculty with tenure and full-time research staff with the skills, knowledge, and resources necessary to conduct the proposed research as the principal investigator (PI) are invited to submit an application.
 Applicants should have a record of substantial scientific contributions.
 The PI must be a U.S. citizen or permanent resident.

 Number of Applications: The PI may submit only one (1) application in response to this FOA.
 There is no limit to the number of applications that an institution may submit.

 It is anticipated that awards will be made in the form of grants to U.S. institutions of higher education (universities).
-It is anticipated that the maximum award will be $3 million per five years, with the actual amount contingent on availability of funds, the specific topic, and the scope of the proposed work.
+It is anticipated an individual maximum award value will be $3 million for five (5) years, with the actual amount contingent on availability of funds, the specific topic, and the scope of the proposed work.